siddhm11/tic-tac-toe-alphabeta-ai/README.md

 * `0` - set AI to random mode.
 * `1` - set AI to Minimax + Alpha-Beta mode.

-> Note: The repo's default startup configuration sets the AI as player 2 and the starting player to 2, so the AI plays first when the game starts.
+> Note: By default, the AI is player 2 and starts first.
+If you set `self.player = 1` in the code, the human starts first.

 ---